National Wetland Condition Assessment:

 Soil erosion within a wetland can result in wetland loss, while erosion outside a wetland may indicate that excess sediment is being deposited in the wetland.
 Filling can raise the wetland surface far enough above the water table that it is no longer a wetland.
 The soil or sediment deposited may also have a different physical and chemical composition than the native wetland soil, affecting the health and growth of native species.

-The surface modification indicator showed good condition in 79%, fair in 18%, and poor in 1% of wetland area across the United States.
+The surface modification indicator showed good condition in 74%, fair in 18% and poor in 6% of wetland area across the United States.
 The remaining 2% of wetland area was not assessed.
+The Xeric ecoregion had the largest proportion of wetland area rated poor, at 12%.

 Physical Alterations (Sum)

-In addition to looking at the six physical alterations separately, analysts also examined the combined impact of degradation described by the six indicators by adding up the numeric scores for each indicator.
-This enabled EPA to determine the extent to which wetlands were subject to multiple types of alterations and to estimate the combined effect on wetland conditions.
-The benchmarks remained the same as for individual physical alteration indicators, with zero (no observed alterations) indicating good condition, and a score above 50 indicating poor condition.
+In addition to looking at the six physical alterations separately, analysts also examined the combined impact by adding up the numeric scores across all indicators.
+This enabled the EPA to determine the extent to which wetlands were subject to multiple types of alterations and to estimate the combined effect on wetland conditions.
+The benchmarks for good condition remained the same as for individual physical alteration indicators, with zero (no observed alterations) indicating good condition.
+However, the benchmark for poor condition was raised to a score of at or above 50.

 CHEMICAL INDICATORS